 Kalbarri National Park

 Kalbarri National Park is famous for its wildflowers, most of which bloom from late July through spring and into early summer.
 The species-rich heartlands provide a spectacular floral display.
-There are vivid gold and orange banksias, grevilleas in white, yellow and red, green and red kangaroo paws, feather flowers in many colourful shades, smoke bushes, star flowers and many more.
+There are vivid gold and orange banksias, grevilleas in white, yellow and red, green and red kangaroo paws, feather flowers in many colourful shades, smoke bushes, star flowers and much more.

 21 plant species are found only here, mainly in the coastal cliff tops and gorge country.
-One of the best known is the Kalbarri catspaw, a small yellow or red plant that is usually seen on recently burnt country from August to September.
+One of the best known is the Kalbarri catspaw, a small yellow or red plant that is usually seen on the recently burnt country from August to September.